 Start Up Loans support most types of business and recipients are also entitled to 12 months of free mentoring.
 You can find out more at the Start Up Loans Company website.

 If you apply for an OverdraftLink opens in a new windowLink opens in a new window, you may have to prove you’re a reliable borrower.

 You’ll need a good credit history, both personally and as a business.
 You might also be asked to provide an asset such as property as security.

 Lenders may even require you to have been their customer for a significant period of time, and have filed a certain number of accounts.

 Many types of equity finance focus on established businesses too.

-Private EquityLink opens in a new window, Venture CapitalLink opens in a new window and Expansion CapitalLink opens in a new window firms all typically consider businesses with defined proof points and an engaging story to tell – which may be tricky if you’re just starting out.
+Private EquityLink opens in a new windowLink opens in a new window, Venture CapitalLink opens in a new windowLink opens in a new window and Expansion CapitalLink opens in a new windowLink opens in a new window firms all typically consider businesses with defined proof points and an engaging story to tell – which may be tricky if you’re just starting out.

 What do Apple, Amazon, Disney, Google, Mattel and Harley-Davidson all have in common?